anyepeter/todo-list-with-react/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Todo list app

+> Create an add with the CRUD functionalities using react the most widely used framework for creating fast and interactive user interface

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+- React

 ## Live Demo (if available)